IBM/automation-azure-infra-openshift/1-quickstart/1-aro/README.md

     cp credentials.template credentials.properties
     ```
 3. Provide values for the variables in **credentials.properties** (**Note:** `*.properties` has been added to **.gitignore** to ensure that the file containing the apikey cannot be checked into Git.)
-    - **TF_VAR_subscription_id** - The Azure subscription id where the cluster will be deployed
+    - **TF_VAR_subscription_id** - (Optional) The Azure subscription id where the cluster will be deployed
-    - **TF_VAR_tenant_id** - The Azure tenant id that owns the subscription
+    - **TF_VAR_tenant_id** - (Optional) The Azure tenant id that owns the subscription
-    - **TV_VAR_client_id** - The id of the service principal with Owner and User Administrator access to the subscription for cluster creation
+    - **TV_VAR_client_id** - (Optional) The id of the service principal with Owner and User Administrator access to the subscription for cluster creation
-    - **TV_VAR_client_secret** - The password of the service principal with Owner and User Administrator access to the subscription for cluster creation
+    - **TV_VAR_client_secret** - (Optional) The password of the service principal with Owner and User Administrator access to the subscription for cluster creation
     - **TV_VAR_pull_secret** - The contents of the Red Hat OpenShift pull secret downloaded in the prerequsite steps
-    - **TF_VAR_acme_registration_email** - (Optional) If using an auto-generated ingress certificate, this is the email address with which to register the certificate with LetsEncrypt.
-    - **TF_VAR_testing** - This value is used to determine whether testing or staging variables should be utilised.
-Lease as `none` for production deployments.
-A value other than `none` will request in a non-production deployment.
     - **TF_VAR_portworx_spec** - A base64 encoded string of the Portworx specificatin yaml file.
 If left blank and using Portworx, ensure you specify the path to the Portworx specification yaml file in the `terraform.tfvars` file.
 For a Portworx implementation, either the `portworx_spec` or the `portworx_spec_file` values must be specified.
 If neither if specified, Portworx will not implement correctly.
     - **TF_VAR_gitops_repo_username** - The username for the gitops repository (leave blank if using GiTea)
     - **TF_VAR_gitops_repo_token** - The access token for the gitops repository (leave blank if using GiTea)
     - **TF_VAR_gitops_repo_org** - The organisation for the gitops repository (leave blank if using a personal repository or using GiTea)

 4. Run **./launch.sh**.
-This will start a container image with the prompt opened in the `/terraform` directory, pointed to the repo directory.
+This will start a container image and can walk through the setup.
+If you do not select to setup the workspace, continue to the next step, otherwise, you can build straight from the launch script.
 5. Create a working copy of the terraform by running **./setup-workspace.sh**.
 The script makes a copy of the terraform in `/workspaces/current` and set up a "terraform.tfvars" file populated with default values.
 The script can be run interactively by just running **./setup-workspace.sh** or by providing command line parameters as specified below.
     ```
     Usage: setup-workspace.sh [-f FLAVOR] [-s STORAGE] [-c CERT_TYPE] [-r REGION] [-n PREFIX_NAME]